2011 Philadelphia Phillies season

 The Philadelphia Phillies' 2011 season was the 129th season in the history of the franchise.
 The Phillies won their fifth consecutive National League East championship, and also finished with the best record in baseball for the second straight year.
 The Phillies, at 3–1 odds, were the heavy-favorite to win the World Series.
-However, they were eliminated in the first round of the playoffs in five games to the eventual World Series champion St. Louis Cardinals.
+However, they were eliminated in the NLDS in five games by the eventual World Series champion St. Louis Cardinals.
 This was the last season that the Phillies made the postseason until 2022, making it the longest active postseason drought in the National League at the time.
 The 2011 Phillies were the last team until the 2015 Cardinals to finish the season with at least 100 wins.

 Offseason

 The offseason for the Phillies began on October 23, 2010, when they lost the National League Championship Series to the San Francisco Giants.
 Although all coaches were invited to return for the 2011 season, first-base coach Davey Lopes informed the team that he would be leaving because of a salary dispute.
 To replace him, third-base coach Sam Perlozzo was moved to first base, and former Phillies second baseman and Orioles' third-base coach and interim manager Juan Samuel was hired to take over at third base.

 On November 16, the Phillies signed reliever José Contreras to a two-year contract after he posted a 3.34 ERA in 2010.
 On December 6, right fielder Jayson Werth signed a seven-year contract with the Washington Nationals.
 On December 15, the Phillies re-signed Cliff Lee, the starting pitcher whom they had traded to the Seattle Mariners during the previous offseason in order to acquire Roy Halladay.
 With the addition of Lee, Halladay, Cole Hamels, and Roy Oswalt earned the nickname "The Four Aces".